-Not long after, there was a popular and widespread demand for composites, which grew out rapidly into an industry, touching on the likes of transport and infrastructure.
-Ever evolving, the composite industry, long after the Space Age of the 1970s, was launched into a constant growth, advancing on its own limits.
+Not long after, there was a popular and widespread demand for composites, which grew rapidly into an industry, touching on the likes of transport and infrastructure.
+Ever evolving, the composite industry, long after the Space Age of the 1970s, was launched into constant growth, advancing on its own limits.

 What are Composite Materials Used For?

 Often a composite material will be created as a solution to improve the performance, functionality, or design of something.
 The applications of composites are wide-reaching and varied, and have been incorporated across a multitude of markets.

 Composite materials, in a variety of industry-wide applications, are often bespoke in how they adapt for heightened properties of protection, performance or precision.

 With customisable properties, the engineering of materials will often focus on how performance can be boosted, heightened or refined.
 The kind of sought-after properties range from agility to lighter weight, softer materials to tougher, more strengthened resistance to unpredictable environments.
 For example, military aircraft, especially for transport, are often subject to tough conditions.
 As such, they can be fortified with ballistic solutions for an added skin of armour.
 Cargo Lining is also a popular application of FRP Composites used in both civil and military aircraft to protect the cargo bay from damage as a result of daily loading as well as fire and smoke.

 One of the great benefits of composite materials is how they can answer to evolving regulations.
 For example, aircraft are designed with custom barrier fabrics and textiles that must satisfy tough FAA safety regulation.